Rishabh4275/Volunteer-Selection/README.md

 # Volunteer-Selection

+An NGO can select people based on the home distance, manpower and time requirement.
-This program can be used to select an NGO based on the number of people and vice versa.
+A person can select an NGO based on the distance, his time availability, preference.